 The Whitman Organic Garden was created in 1997 by four students with the help of staff and faculty.
 We produce eggs and we grow a wide variety of annual and perennial vegetables, fruits, and herbs.
 The garden is also a space dedicated to spiritual renewal, meaningful labor, and community vitality.
 The Organic Garden is a place where students and community members can hangout, play with chickens, get dirty in the soil, and enjoy the process of creatively growing and eating food.
 Enjoy a nighttime walk to the garden, sit under the gazebo, pick some basil.

 The Organic Garden Student Club maintains the garden and organizes events to open the space up to everyone.
 During the school year, the garden is run by volunteers, and during the summer we hire interns to keep the garden going.

-The Organic Garden grows a wide variety of both annual and perennial vegetables, fruits, and herbs.
-In an effort to improve soil fertility, the Organic Garden accepts contributions of food scraps from Whitman students and community members.
-In the simple but effective compost system, the Garden turns the contributed waste into soil rich with organic matter and microbes ready to churn and aerate wherever they may be.
-In its entirety, the Garden's purpose is to provide a space where students and community members can hangout, play with chickens, get dirty in the soil, and enjoy the process of creatively growing, and hopefully eating, food.
+In an effort to improve soil fertility, the Organic Garden often accepts contributions of food scraps from Whitman students and community members.
+In our simple but effective compost system, the Garden turns the contributed waste into rich soil used to grow more food.

 Faculty Adviser: Susanne Altermann (email@example.com)